McKeesport Police Department: Municipal

 The McKeesport Police Department currently provides law enforcement services to the Borough of Dravosburg, which is connected to the city via the W.D.
 Mansfield Memorial Bridge.
 The Dravosburg Police Department was abolished in 2011, and the McKeesport Police Department appointed by the borough council to provide contract police services, including investigations.
 In January 2014, a five-year extension was approved up to Dec.
 31, 2019 at an increasing cost of between $140,000 and $150,000.

 School District

 The McKeesport Police Department currently provides one School Resource Officer to the McKeesport Area School District, responsible for safety and security at the McKeesport Area High School and the adjoining Founders Hall Middle School.
 In May 2019, the district announced it would be creating an internal school police body, and would subsequently eliminate the position of School Resource Officer.
+This position was eliminated in 2021.

 Ranks

 The position of Deputy Chief of Police was abolished in 2011 to reduce the inflated number of command level positions.